 Dig deeper, stretch farther.

-As a Westover, you’ll take classes that are more in-depth than the general education program.
+As a Westover, you’ll take classes that are more in-depth and broader than the general education program.
 It’s challenging, but will help you grow.
-Of course, these classes intriguing, too — imagine studying what Frankenstein teaches us about bioengineering, how Jane Austen remains famous today, and how Winston Churchill led his nation through war.
+Of course, these classes intriguing, too — imagine studying what Frankenstein teaches us about bioengineering, how Jane Austen fans celebrate her legacy today, and how Winston Churchill led his nation through war.

-The apex of your Westover experience is a thesis.
-You’ll apply everything you’ve learned in college to a question you come up with.
+The Westover curriculum leads to your senior thesis.
+You’ll apply everything you’ve learned in college to a question that interests you.
 It’s tough, but you’re up to the challenge.
-It sets you apart as you apply for competitive graduate schools and jobs.
+The curriculum and thesis prepare you for the work you will do in grad school or in exciting careers.

 - American University